gamgi/powerline/README.md

 See [Heroku:Docker Deploys](https://devcenter.heroku.com/articles/container-registry-and-runtime) for details.

 # Developing
+Make sure you have docker installed.
+You do *not* need to create an account, just go [here](https://download.docker.com/mac/edge/Docker.dmg)
 ## Running locally
 1. rename `env.sample` files to `.env` and fill in contents.
 2. `docker-compose up --build`